jamesmcdonald112/simple-banking-system/Simple Banking System (Java)/task/src/banking/NOTES.md

   convert it to an int for this to work.
 This will allow e to multiply by two and to add together.
 At the end, i can convert it back to a string

+-

+1. Balance from database
+Test:
+- Add an account to the database with a known balance
+- Simulate the user logging in and selecting balance
+- Assert that the correct balance is shown in the console output.